-The Resident Assistant is an SJU student employee selected for the qualities of evident leadership, openness to learning, disciplined study habits and developed listening skills.
-The position of Resident Assistant requires administrative, organizational, programmatic, disciplinary and advisor roles.
-He is the coordinator of the residence floor, area, or building and is supported by the Faculty Resident(s) assigned to that area.
-It is expected that the Resident Assistant will live in the assigned area where he is responsible for creatively fulfilling the duties of his position.
+The Resident Assistant (RA) is a Saint John’s University (SJU) student employee selected for the qualities of evident leadership, openness to learning, disciplined study habits, and developed listening skills.
+The position of Resident Assistant requires administrative, organizational, programmatic, disciplinary, and advisor roles.
+He is the coordinator of the residence floor, area, or building and is supervised by the Faculty Resident(s) assigned to that area.
+It is expected that the Resident Assistant will live in the assigned community where he is responsible for creatively fulfilling the duties of his position.

 - Attend and participate in all training and staff development workshops and seminars.

-- Attend and participate in floor and/or community meetings and all residential staff meetings.
+- Attend and participate in floor and/or community meetings and all residential life staff meetings.

 - Conduct oneself in a manner that reflects the philosophy and tradition of the department of Residential Life and Housing and Saint John’s University.

 - Demonstrate leadership that encourages growth in community awareness and individual development.

 - Be open-minded and respectful of other people’s values and beliefs.

 - Be friendly and flexible, yet firm in enforcing policy.